World Dwarf Games

 The World Dwarf Games (WDG) are a multi-sport event for athletes of short stature.
-The WDG have been held every four years since 1993 and are the world's largest sporting event exclusively for athletes with skeletal dysplasia.
+The WDG have been held every four years since 1993 and are the world's largest sporting event exclusively for athletes with dwarfism.
 Many Paralympians with growth disorders start their sports careers here.

 History

 In 1986, the first international competition for people of short stature was held.
 In 1993, 10 organizations united and launched the first World Dwarf Games.
 These were held in Chicago in the United States of America.
 The associations of these 10 countries then collectively founded the IDSF (International Dwarf Sport Federation), which has since supported a host association organizing the WDG every four years in its country.
 The WDG aims to motivate people under 1.50 meters from around the world to participate in sports.
 Individuals with short stature can participate in the Paralympic Games, but only in events such as athletics, swimming, and weightlifting.
 During the WDG, athletes have the opportunity to participate in a wider range of sports, including soccer, basketball, floor hockey, volleyball, athletics, swimming, boccia, archery, table tennis, badminton, and weightlifting.

 At the most recent event in 2023 on the campus of the German Sport University and in the Müngersdorf Sportpark in Cologne, over 500 people from 25 countries participated, with over 2,000 fans attending the event.
 This edition was originally planned for 2021 but had to be postponed due to the COVID-19 pandemic.
 The next event is scheduled for 2027 in Australia.

 The event's growth is attributed to the increased visibility of disability sports following the 2012 Paralympics.
 The event promotes inclusion, recognizing abilities over disabilities, and has inspired athletes like Ellie Simmonds, a gold medal-winning swimmer, Claire Keefer, a Paralympic weightlifter and Jahmani Swanson, a Harlem Globetrotter.
 The Games provide a platform for aspiring Paralympians.